-First, the environmental impact a lot of our things and purchases have on our planet.
-I’m falling in love with the idea of looking at everything through a conscious, or mindful lens.
+Second, the environmental impact a lot of our things and purchases have on our planet.
+I’m falling in love with the idea of looking at everything through a conscious or mindful lens.
 Being aware of the impact of my actions (or in this case purchases) has on the things and people around me.

-Two, to save money of course.
-I didn’t realize how much money I was wasting until I stopped, buying these things.
+Third, to save money of course.
+I didn’t realize how much money I was wasting until I stopped buying these things.

 Here are 29 things I stopped buying

 This is just a give in.
 Disposable water bottles are extremely toxic to the planet and they just cost so much money over time.
 Fun fact: water bottle companies don’t sell water.
 They sell plastic bottles.

 Unless you’re in an area where the water isn’t clean and bottled water is necessary, purchase a reusable bottle.
 I love my hydro flask.
 It keeps liquids hot or cold for hours!